Flawless356/Responsive-food-website/README.md

 ✔ Responsive specialty section with hover effects using flexbox.
 ✔ Responsive popular product card section using flexbox.
 ✔ Responsive image gallery with hover effect section using flexbox.
-✔ Responsive steps section,review card section and order contact form sectio using flexbox.
+✔ Responsive steps section,review card section and order contact form section using flexbox.
 ✔ Responsive footer section.
 ✔ Loading animation with fadeout effect using javascript.
 ✔ Scroll to top button using javascript.